The Abraham Lincoln Brigade Archives (ALBA)

 To ensure that ALBA operates in a manner consistent with charitable purposes and does not engage in activities that could jeopardize its tax-exempt status, periodic reviews shall be conducted.
 The periodic reviews shall, at a minimum, include the following subjects:

-- Whether compensation arrangements and benefits are reasonable, based on competent survey information (if reasonably available), and the result of arm’s length
+a.
+Whether compensation arrangements and benefits are reasonable, based on competent survey information (if reasonably available), and the result of arm’s length bargaining.

-- Whether partnerships, joint ventures, and arrangements with management organizations, if any, conform to ALBA’s written policies, are properly recorded, reflect reasonable investment or payments for goods and services, further charitable purposes and do not result in inurement or impermissible private benefit or in an excess benefit
+b.
+Whether partnerships, joint ventures, and arrangements with management organizations, if any, conform to ALBA’s written policies, are properly recorded, reflect reasonable investment or payments for goods and services, further charitable purposes and do not result in inurement or impermissible private benefit or in an excess benefit transaction.

 Article VIII – Use of Outside Experts —